bioidiap/bob.extension/doc/cpp_api.rst

       If wanted, you can define a longer description as well.
       When you use this FunctionDoc to document a member function of a class, please set ``is_member_function = true``.

+   .. cpp:function:: FunctionDoc clone(\
+        const char* const function_name\
+      )

+      Returns a copy of this documentation class, where the function name is replaced by the given one.
+      This is useful, when a function is bound with several names.

    .. cpp:function:: FunctionDoc& add_prototype(\
         const char* const variables,\